ChiaraPepe/Python-course-assignment/README.md

 2) The audio connection to my robot's audio hardware is initialized through PyAudio
 3) The camera streaming is activated through a connection between the videocamera of my robot and a web broswer page that will live-straem what the robot camera sees in real-time.
 4) Multiple image processing steps follow, in order to put the image in the right shape to be detected by a face recognition algorithm
 5) A pre-trained face-recognition algorithm outputs the detected face.
-The output is then sent through the serial communication to the Arduino as input, enabling the execution of the .ino script and the movement of the robot's wheels.
+The output is then sent through the serial communication to the Arduino as input that enables the execution of the .ino script and the movement of the robot's wheels.